-- (1) This Section applies to the following amounts: - (a) withholding tax; and - (b) an amount that a payer is required to pay under a notice issued under Section 32. - (2) A person owing, holding, receiving or withholding an amount to which this Section applies holds the amount in trust for the Government and, in the event of the liquidation or bankruptcy of the person, the amount: - (a) does not form part of the person's estate in liquidation or bankruptcy; and - (b) shall be paid to the Secretary before any distribution of property is made. - (3) Notwithstanding any other written law, withholding tax withheld by a person: - (a) is not subject to attachment in respect of any debt or liability of the person; - (b) is a first charge on the payment or amount from which the tax is withheld: and

-(c) is withheld prior to any other deduction that the person may be required to make from the payment or amount under an order of any court or any written law.
+- (1) This section applies to the following amounts: - (a) withholding tax; - (b) an amount that a payer is required to pay under a notice issued under section 32. - (2) A person owing, holding, receiving or withholding an amount to which this section applies holds the amount in trust for the Government and, in the event of the liquidation or bankruptcy of the person, the amount: - (a) does not form part of the person's estate in liquidation or bankruptcy; and - (b) must be paid to the Secretary before any distribution of property is made. - (3) Despite any other enactment, withholding tax withheld by a person: - (a) is not subject to attachment in respect of any debt or liability of the person; - (b) is a first charge on the payment or amount from which the tax is withheld; and - (c) is withheld prior to any other deduction that the person may be required to make from the payment or amount under an order of any court or any law.